Haoua01/Dashboard-TCHAD/README.md

 # Dashboard-TCHAD
 Dashboard for access to financial equipments across Tchad

-# Financial Inclusion Mapping in Su-Saharan Africa
+# Financial Inclusion Mapping in Tchad

 ## Overview